raspberrypi/style-guide/style-guide.md

 Formatting guidelines specific to the Raspberry Pi learning resources can be found in the [Style Guide for Raspberry Pi learning resources](https://github.com/raspberrypilearning/style-guide/blob/master/style-guide-for-resources.md), which should be used in conjunction with this Style Guide.

-The Raspberry Pi Foundation strives for an approachable, conversational tone in its materials.
+Raspberry Pi strives for an approachable, conversational tone in its materials.
 See www.raspberrypi.org for examples.

 ## Lists